antonio-petricca/buddy-linux/README.md

 ### NTFS driver update

-I suggest you to keep [NTFS-3G driver](https://www.tuxera.com/community/open-source-ntfs-3g/) updated to the latest release.
+I suggest you to keep [NTFS-3G driver](https://www.tuxera.com/community/open-source-ntfs-3g/) updated to the latest release (if you need it).

 ### Extend Logical Volume